-During Professional Development (PD) week, the program will provide supplemental training on paraphrasing and attributing work, which is intended to help students avoid plagiarism.
+The program will provide supplemental training on paraphrasing and attributing work (frequently during Professional Development [PD] week), which is intended to help students avoid plagiarism.
 Specifically, students should be familiar with correct citations and attribution of published work, including how to provide appropriate information for websites, figures, and images.
 Students will be able to identify patchwork plagiarism, when and how to use quotes in scientific writing, and how to cite sources.
-Students may refer to the slides provided from PD week for examples and are encouraged to ask if they have questions.
+Students may refer to the slides provided for examples and are encouraged to ask if they have questions.

-While students are encouraged to work together on assignments and coding projects, submitted code must be their own work.
-Instructors may check for code similarities between students and may check against common code sources.
+While students are encouraged to work together on assignments and coding projects, submitted work/code must be their own work.
+Instructors may check submitted work for similarities between students and may check against common sources (code and/or Turnitin).